fin-cli/handbook/commands/config/is-true.md

-# wp config is-true
+# fin config is-true

 Determines whether value of a specific defined constant or variable is truthy.

-This command runs on the `before_wp_load` hook, just before the WP load process begins.
+This command runs on the `before_fin_load` hook, just before the FIN load process begins.

 This determination is made by evaluating the retrieved value via boolval().

 ### OPTIONS

 &lt;name&gt;
-: Name of the wp-config.php constant or variable.
+: Name of the fin-config.php constant or variable.

 [\--type=&lt;type&gt;]
 : Type of config value to retrieve.
 Defaults to 'all'.